logo image

 regular

-To avoid confusion, use normal or usual, as in my usual train to town, or frequent, as in a frequent train service to town.
+To avoid confusion, use normal or usual, as in my usual coffee shop, or frequent, as in my frequent coffee order.

 Regular means scheduled or periodic.